Frequently Asked Questions

 The link to set up your MyUW account and net ID is sent automatically after you submit your application.
 The submission process is an overnight process, so expect your email within 24 hours.
 It is very important that you set up your MyUW account to check your application status.
 If you do not receive this link, please contact firstname.lastname@example.org.

-This requires technical assistance.
+If you are having difficulty with your NetID and login in the MyUW portal, this requires technical assistance.
 You must contact the Division of Information Technology (DoIT).
-You should begin by calling 608-264-4357 or sending an email to email@example.com.
+You should begin by calling 608-264-4357 or sending an email to firstname.lastname@example.org.
 Have your 10-digit campus number ready.

 The program receives all of your materials and updates your status page.
 Contact your program directly.
 You can find the specific program contact information by drilling down at the academic programs page.